hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 [20:16:35](#HPuNREgRckZrZ2j36vKHkRh1o9tDEHD8CQidbXxnqiM) <gurzgri>:
 @GiuseppeChillemi Yay!
 Obviously you hit a nerve recently and got me thinking ...
 And when I woke up on sunday morning, suddenly everything has fallen into place and I instantly knew how to implement BLOBs retrieval.
 So obvious!
 And it feels totally natural within the current API.
 Just got it working, first BLOB retrieved from PostgresSQL.
-Not quite ready to hand it over yet, least of all to someone testing as mean as you Ì†ΩÌ∏ù
+Not quite ready to hand it over yet, least of all to someone testing as mean as you üòù

 [20:23:48](#0SinVM2heR6t3PADHc5MWJIkS3aXbQ93vTKDI5xBOqs) <gurzgri>:
 For now, it will be "all or nothing", fetch the whole BLOB, but with IO branch merged in, a "streaming" approach will be well within reach, too.
 Such that can a stream a BLOB directly into a file without having it in-memory as a whole in a intermediate step.